Vice Versa (magazine): History

 The publication was free and Ben initially mailed three copies to friends and distributed the rest by hand, encouraging her readers to pass their copies along to friends rather than throwing them away.
 Ben believed several dozen people read each copy.
 Although scrupulous about avoiding material that could be considered "dirty" or risqué, she stopped mailing copies after a friend advised her that she could be arrested for sending "obscene" material through the mail.
 Publications addressing homosexuality were automatically deemed "obscene" under the Comstock Act until 1958.

 Ben eventually left her job at RKO and publication of the magazine ceased in 1948.

 The editor expressed the hope that "perhaps Vice Versa might be the forerunner of better magazines dedicated to the third sex, which, in some future time, might take their rightful place on the newsstands beside other publications, to be available openly and without restriction."
+Vice Versa is considered an important precursor to the women in print movement during second-wave feminism.
+Women's liberationists and lesbians during this period used many of the same methods Ben pioneered with Vice Versa, including establishing amateur publications run by volunteers, pilfering office supplies, and distributing through informal social networks.